syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Class
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet2 | OrderList_Indent_Level_1 }}

-3.Add a button and ListBox to the main form.
+3. Add a button and ListBox to the main form.
 Clicking the button will create a grid grouping control and load it with Virtual List.
 ListBox serves as Log Window wherein user will display the log messages like time elapsed for loading the grid, list of optimizations applied, and so on.
 The form will be look like the one below at design time.
 ![Performance_img2](Performance_images/Performance_img2.png)

-4.Set up a new engine and specify the optimizations settings required.
+4. Set up a new engine and specify the optimizations settings required.

+{% capture codesnippet3 %}
 {% tabs %}
 {% highlight c# %}
 GridEngine schema = new GridEngine();